-BetterZip makes compressing and unzipping files on a Mac easier than ever.
-Not only does it integrate into your finder interface for maximum convenience, it also allows you to customize its unzip options, ensuring that you get what you need from it every time.
+BetterZip gives you tons of opportunities.
+Not only does it integrate into your Finder interface for maximum convenience, but it also lets you customize its unzipping options so you get what you need every time.
+Here are its main features:

 Here is a wrap-up video of how to get the most out of it: